 Fnac is a unique brand that has spent decades spreading culture.
 With impertinence and optimism, it carries a free, curious, unique, and confident voice.
 This is exactly what its sound identity tells us.

 This is not the first time that Fnac has chosen Sixième Son.
 In line with the redesign of its brand platform, the brand needed music that was very different, very committed, and that expressed Fnac’s ambition: to bring all cultures to life by supporting their creation, distribution and transmission.
-Through this sound identity, the brand asserts its personality and unites its customers around one vision: to liberate culture.

 The new unified sound identity now enables FNAC to ensure a consistent and coherent experience across all its touchpoints, including in-store, online, and on telephone and radio.